Medical ethics: Respect for human rights

 The human rights era started with the formation of the United Nations in 1945, which was charged with the promotion of human rights.
 The Universal Declaration of Human Rights (1948) was the first major document to define human rights.
 Medical doctors have an ethical duty to protect the human rights and human dignity of the patient so the advent of a document that defines human rights has had its effect on medical ethics.
 Most codes of medical ethics now require respect for the human rights of the patient.

 The Council of Europe promotes the rule of law and observance of human rights in Europe.
 The Council of Europe adopted the European Convention on Human Rights and Biomedicine (1997) to create a uniform code of medical ethics for its 47 member-states.
 The Convention applies international human rights law to medical ethics.
 It provides special protection of physical integrity for those who are unable to consent, which includes children.

 As of December 2013, the convention had been ratified or acceded to by twenty-nine member-states of the Council of Europe.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO) also promotes the protection of human rights and human dignity.
 According to UNESCO, "Declarations are another means of defining norms, which are not subject to ratification.
 Like recommendations, they set forth universal principles to which the community of States wished to attribute the greatest possible authority and to afford the broadest possible support."
 UNESCO adopted the Universal Declaration on Human Rights and Biomedicine (2005) to advance the application of international human rights law in medical ethics.
 The Declaration provides special protection of human rights for incompetent persons.

-Solidarity
+Social justice or solidarity

 Individualistic standards of autonomy and personal human rights as they relate to social justice seen in the Anglo-Saxon community, clash with and can also supplement the concept of solidarity, which stands closer to a European healthcare perspective focused on community, universal welfare, and the unselfish wish to provide healthcare equally for all.
 In the United States individualistic and self-interested healthcare norms are upheld, whereas in other countries, including European countries, a sense of respect for the community and personal support is more greatly upheld in relation to free healthcare.